Picovoice/speech-to-text-benchmark/README.md

 ## Background

-This framework has been developed by [Picovoice](http://picovoice.ai/) as part of the project [Cheetah](https://github.com/Picovoice/cheetah).
-Cheetah is Picovoice's speech-to-text engine specifically designed to run efficiently on the edge (offline).
-Deep learning has been the main driver in recent improvements in speech recognition.
-But due to stringent compute/storage limitations of IoT platforms it is mostly beneficial to the cloud-based engines.
-Picovoice's proprietary deep learning technology enables transferring these improvements to IoT platforms with much lower CPU/memory footprint.
+This framework has been developed by [Picovoice](http://picovoice.ai/) as part of the [Cheetah](https://github.com/Picovoice/cheetah) project.
+Cheetah is Picovoice's speech-to-text engine, specifically designed to run efficiently on the edge (offline).
+Deep learning has been the main driver in recent improvements in speech recognition but due to stringent compute/storage limitations of IoT platforms, it is mostly beneficial to cloud-based engines.
+Picovoice's proprietary deep learning technology enables transferring these improvements to IoT platforms with significantly lower CPU/memory footprint.

 ## Data